Mechanics of flight

 The difference in pressure between the top and bottom surfaces results in the force we call lift.
 Aerodynamics divide the force produced by a glider's wings into two parts.
 They call these “Lift” and “Drag”.
 Lift: The aerodynamic force produced by the wings perpendicular (at right angles) to the on coming airflow. (beneficial) Drag: The aerodynamic force exerted on the wings parallel (in line) with the oncoming airflow.

 Handmade precision DLG slope radio controlled RC glider.
 2017 design

 Flight of theFireFly a 33.5" wingspan soaring rc glider.
-This here is ready to fly.
 Use any small 2-4 channel receiver.
 At 91 grams and 33.5" wingspan, this here FireFly is the "floatiest" glider but yet aggressive.
 An hour of flight on a single 300mAh rechargeable battery.
 Magnetic hatch

 Removable wing/tail using two nylon screws for easy carry.
 Pod is structurally stiffened with carbon fiberglass tow and epoxy.
 Magnetic hatch

 DLG Glider Specs